 3. Make a savory MSG-seasoned popcorn.

 Popcorn is delicious on its own, but it's even better when it's flavored with umami seasoning.
 Just sprinkle some on after you pop the popcorn and enjoy a tasty and savory treat that's perfect for movie night or anytime you're craving something salty.
 Yum!

 MSG is made of a compound called glutamic acid

 One option to purchase MSG seasoning is through Amazon.
 Another option is to go to a local Asian market.

 - MSG is a food additive that is used to enhance the flavor of food.

 - It has been used for centuries in Asian cuisine but has only become widely available in the US in the past few decades.
-Although there is some controversy surrounding MSG, there is no scientific evidence to support claims that it causes health problems.
+Although there is some controversy surrounding MSG, no scientific evidence supports claims that it causes health problems.

 - We also discussed three different ways to use MSG in your cooking.
 Next time you're in the kitchen, don't be afraid to experiment with this misunderstood ingredient.
 Who knows?
 You might just find that you love it as much as I do!